zamazan4ik/awesome-pgo/article_lto/article.md

 Rust has [rustc-perf](https://github.com/rust-lang/rustc-perf) - a tool + the [website](https://perf.rust-lang.org/) where you can **continuosly** track the Rustc compiler performance.
 Fun fact: the performance-oriented tool also has [disabled](https://github.com/rust-lang/rustc-perf/blob/master/Cargo.toml) LTO.
 Of course, I understand possible reasons behind that like "we don't care here too much about performance", "it wastes our CI time for almost nothing, etc." but I see it as a bit of irony, isn't it? :D

+There are already some discussions about changing Cargo defaults: a lengthy [talk](https://github.com/rust-lang/cargo/issues/4122) about stripping binaries in the Release mode by default (and the [solution](https://github.com/rust-lang/cargo/commit/fbf9251b4d3ddfc63ad0760ac121211a6c48a2d9)),

+From my perspective, this awesome infrastructure still can be improved in different directions.
+E.g. even if `rustc-perf` [supports](https://github.com/rust-lang/rustc-perf/pull/2010) testing multiple Rustc backends (LLVM and Cranelift) but on CI only the LLVM backend is tested continuosly.
+If Cranelift becomes popular in the future - it will be nice to test it too.
+[Here](https://rust-lang.github.io/rust-project-goals/2025h1/perf-improvements.html) you can read more about already accepted changes to the tool.

 TODO: difficult committee structures that it needs additional explanations - https://www.reddit.com/r/cpp/comments/1h0ximn/comment/lz7j2rx/
 TODO: a committee over standardization processes? https://www.incits.org/home/ was mentioned on the isocpp.org
 TODO: Rust Binary size working group links to cover in the article: https://github.com/rust-lang/wg-binary-size/issues/3 + others
-TODO: Cargo links: https://github.com/rust-lang/cargo/issues/784 + https://github.com/rust-lang/cargo/issues/4122 - lengthy discussions about changing the defaults.
+TODO: Cargo links: https://github.com/rust-lang/cargo/issues/784#issuecomment-410365426 + https://github.com/rust-lang/cargo/issues/4122 - lengthy discussions about changing the defaults.
 More can be found in the Rust Zulip
-TODO: Rust ecosystem tooling: https://github.com/rust-lang/crater + https://perf.rust-lang.org/
 TODO: Rust perfbot and binary sizes: https://github.com/rust-lang/rustc-perf/issues/1888 + https://github.com/rust-lang/rustc-perf/issues/145 + https://github.com/rust-lang/rustc-perf/pull/1772
 TODO: Rust dev team has other priorities for various reasons: Rust main pain points in other places (since Rust is already "fast-enough by default")
 TODO: The C++ ecosystem performance Question